This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Anyone engaged in managing suppliers must read and fully understand the contract terms and conditions.
 This will ensure they are not at a disadvantage should any issues arise.

-The Full Balanced Scorecard is recognised for monitoring and managing contract and supplier performance.
+The Full Balance Scorecard is recognised for monitoring and managing contract and supplier performance.

 KPIs provide a mechanism to measure the four quadrants of the balanced scorecard (Quality, Cost, Sustainability, and Service).
 KPIs help organisations understand how well they and/or their suppliers are performing against their strategic goals and objectives.